Table of Contents

-Pulmonary embolism usually causes RV dysfunction and progressive right-side heart failure.
-This is due to increased pulmonary vascular resistance and the right ventricular (RV) wall tension, resulting in further RV dilatation and dysfunction.
+Pulmonary embolism usually causes RV dysfunction and progressive right-sided heart failure.
+This is due to increased pulmonary vascular resistance and right ventricular (RV) wall tension, resulting in further RV dilatation and dysfunction.

 Risk Factors of PE

-The most common risk factor of pulmonary embolism is deep venous thrombosis (DVT), which accounts in about 50 % of PE cases.
-The other risk factors account for the remaining 50 % of the cases and include:
+The most common risk factor for pulmonary embolism is deep vein thrombosis (DVT), which accounts for about 50% of PE cases.
+The other risk factors account for the remaining 50% of the cases and include: